Looking for something? Search Away?

 A common sewer problem that causes odors in the laundry room is backup, which happens when wastewater flows backward or sits in the pipes instead of flowing away from the house.
 If you have a cracked or broken sewer line, it could be leaking and thus causing dirty water to seep underneath your floors and into the laundry room.

 Additionally, gases can escape through the crack and directly into the laundry room.
-A sign that you have a sewer problem is cracked or broken grouting near and around the drain.
+A sign that you have issues in your sewer lines or a sewer problem is cracked or broken grouting near and around the drain.

 Improper Ventilation